| REBOL 3 Docs | Guide | Concepts | Functions | Datatypes | Errors |

 The previous section defined extensions as a package that can contain both REBOL and C code and data.
 This section explains how to import and use extensions.

-To import an extension called example is as simple as:
+To import an extension called example you would write:

 import %example.dll